MTB Weather Serre Chevalier — Trail Conditions & Forecast Guide

 Altitude and Temperature

-Temperature drops approximately 6°C per 1,000m of altitude.
-The valley floor at 1,200m can be warm in summer, but the upper trails at 2,000–2,500m feel genuinely alpine.
+Temperature drops roughly 6°C per 1,000m of altitude.
+The valley floor can be warm in summer, but the upper trails feel genuinely alpine.
 A lightweight layer and a rain jacket are worth carrying for any ride above 1,800m.

-A few practical rules for using weather forecasts to plan rides.
-For the best months to visit, see the best time guide.
+A few practical rules.
+For the best months to visit overall, see the best time guide.

 Frequently Asked Questions